dayantur/infotheory_projects/README.md

 Projects on patterns and information theory made with Python.

 -- Jaccard
-- jupyther notebook for Jaccard used on binary matrices.
+- notebook for Jaccard used on binary matrices.
 - .py version of the Jaccard notebook.